Northeast State Community College

 - Northeast State Community College is a comprehensive two-year community college under the governance of the Tennessee Board of Regents of the State University and Community College System of Tennessee.
 As a comprehensive community college, Northeast State provides university parallel programs designed for students desiring to transfer to another college or university, career programs for students planning to enter the workforce immediately upon graduation, and continuing education and community service programs for professional growth and personal enrichment to the citizens of Carter, Johnson, Sullivan, Unicoi, and Washington Counties.

-- The teacher population of 192 teachers has declined by 9% over five years.
+- The teacher population of 192 teachers has stayed relatively flat over five years.

 |Northeast State Community College||(TN) Community College Avg.|